 Press the ‘Steam’ button, and set to cook for 9 minutes.
 With the Steam function, it does still build up pressure (which is why you need to be sure that the pressure valve is closed), but not as much pressure as when actually pressure cooking.

 After it is done cooking, let pressure release naturally (known as ‘natural pressure release’, or ‘NPR’) for 10 minutes.
 Then quick release (‘QR’) any remaining pressure, remove from the Instant Pot, including the rack, and then let cool on rack, uncovered, for another 10 minutes.
-(Note: to remove the very hot rack and mold from the Instant Pot, I use two pairs of tongs (one in each hand) to grab the handles of the rack and lift it out that way.)
+(Note: to remove the very hot rack and mold from the Instant Pot, we use two pairs of tongs (one in each hand) to grab the handles of the rack and lift it out that way.)

 After the egg bites have cooled for 10 minutes, use a spoon to gently scoop them out of the mold and onto a plate.